What Are Credit Card Hardship Programs?

 - Waive late fees

-It’s the corporate answer to debt management programs offered by nonprofit credit counseling agencies.
+It’s the corporate version of debt management programs offered by nonprofit credit counseling agencies.
 The card companies take a look at your income and debts and try to figure out how much you can comfortably afford to pay every month, until you eliminate all of your debt.

 They help consumers get there by lowering the interest rate on debt from 20%-30% down to 7%-8%.
 In some cases, they might drop the rate down to O% so you can at least pay down the principal.